 That means making the area accessible with well-maintained trails.
-It means educating the public about what wilderness is and why it matters.
-And it means advocating for laws and public policy that keeps wild places undeveloped and untamed.
+It means teaching the public how to care for our public land.
+It means protecting the native plants and animals.
+And it means advocating for laws and public policy that keep wild places undeveloped and open for recreationists.

 We build trails, protect wildlife, & keep hikers safe.

 We bring people together – in town and on the trails.